 We are open to your feedback about ways to improve and add to this site.

-40 hours of sick leave is available at time of delivery of a child by their legal spouse.
+Accrued sick leave may be used to care for a legal spouse or registered domestic partner during pregnancy and childbirth disability.
 12 workweeks of leave (unpaid or vacation) is available for care and bonding under FMLA.

 County supervisors work with employees on a mutually agreeable transition plan back to full-time work.